 Exit Strategies to Support Equitable Recovery and Address Effects from COVID-19 Scarring in the Financial Sector

-Recovery from the economic impacts of the COVID-19 crisis has been divergent across jurisdictions, partly due to different cyclical and structural factors including health measures and partly due to different duration of health policy related restrictions.
-Limited ability to provide additional policy support, in particular in the form of fiscal stimulus, has been a factor behind a relatively weaker recovery in many Emerging Market and Developing Economies (EMDEs) than in Advanced Economies (AEs).
+Recovery from the economic impacts of the COVID-19 crisis has been divergent across jurisdictions.
+Limited ability to provide additional policy support, in particular in the form of fiscal stimulus, has been a factor behind a relatively weaker recovery in many emerging market and developing economies (EMDEs) than in advanced economies (AEs).

 Russia’s invasion of Ukraine has added substantially to these pre-existing challenges, by causing a setback to global growth, triggering higher inflation, and adding to economic uncertainty.

 This exacerbates challenges for policy makers in supporting a strong, equitable and inclusive recovery.
 Vulnerabilities from the COVID-19 crisis may now materialise at a time when policy space is limited and firms and households have reduced financial buffers.
 Moreover, a more uneven global recovery increases the risk of negative spillovers.
 Taken together, these setbacks may imply that the scarring effects from the pandemic have a greater potential to damage future growth.

 This interim report considers exit strategies through the lens of financial stability and the capacity of the financial system to finance strong and equitable growth.
 The report discusses the following issues:

 Ensuring effectiveness of domestic policies (including targeting policy measures and timing them appropriately),